terryaney/KatApp/scripts/readme.md

 Property Type: `any | Array<ITabDefRow>`; Optional
 Provides the scope that is available to the template to be rendered.

 ### v-ka-template Scope

 The scope available to templates that use the `v-ka-template` directive is simply the same object that was provided in the  `model.source` property.

 If the scope is of type `Array<ITabDefRow>`, then the scope provided will have a `rows` property containing all the rows of the `model.source`.
 When the scope is any other type, the exact object passed in from `model.source` is treated as the scope and any defined public properties are available to the template.

+**Scopes of type `Array<ITabDefRow>`**
+If the scope could change due to reactivity (i.e. a calculation or javascript changes the array), the `model.source` property **must** be written as a [javascript getter](#https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) or the scope will not participate in reactivity.

+Additionally, it is advised to use the [`:key`](#https://vuejs.org/api/built-in-special-attributes.html#key) attribute as well in this scenario to give a hint to Vue about how to uniquely identify each row when rendering, otherwise unexpected behavior could result.

 ### v-ka-template Samples